hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 - GTF
 - More and with a complete list of suppported file formats can be found [here](https://igvteam.github.io/igv-webapp/fileFormats.html)

 Below we will learn about the file formats used to visualize peaks in IGV and use it to explore peaks in our experiment samples.
-We will also use graphViz/rtracklayer to plot the peak signals in R.

 ## IGV